nCoda/lychee/description.rst

 But 2: this means users will be faced with useless-to-them, space-consuming comments in their LilyPond files.
 GUI editor widgets could help us with this, but then we would need two layers of abstraction for the same purpose.

+But 3: tracking correspondence by ``@xml:id`` alone is an inefficient way to search documents for affected objects.
+The fact is, these document formats are all hierarchic to some extent, and we should use that characteristic to help with views-tracking.
+(Thus the "semantic XML IDs" I suggest for Lychee-MEI).
+But that only solves the problem for MEI; it doesn't help us locate objects in a LilyPond file, and it especially doesn't help us find an Abjad object.

 Signals: Event-Driven Workflow Management
 =========================================